This tutorial provides an example, from start to finish, of downloading some data and plotting it.

 Most common attributes are:

-is the order of drawing with 2 drawing above 1 and 3 drawing above 2.
-A value of 0 turns the priority value off.See below for more information on text objects, but they are basically controlled via textorientation
+priority is the order of drawing with 2 drawing above 1 and 3 drawing above 2.
+A value of 0 turns the priority value off.See below for more information on text objects, but they are basically controlled via textorientation and texttable objects properties.

 t.min.priority =0 # turn off min